think-modular/user_import/README.txt

-SUMMARY - User Import
+SUMMARY - Bulk user registration
 =================================
-To import content for Import User registration and update from CSV file
+To import content for User register or import from CSV file

 REQUIREMENTS
 ------------